Step 3 of the BC Government Restart Plan for all indoor sport activities as per the City of Richmond protocols and regulations that follow.

 - Hand sanitizing is recommended and continued to be offered at entrances and other points within the facility.

-- MASKS - The City of Richmond’s mandatory indoor mask policy for everyone over the age of 12 remains.
-This is a City policy and not something that each individual facility can control.
-Masks are optional for those under 12 and for athletes and officials within the field of play.
+- MASKS - The City of Richmond and PHO mandatory indoor mask policy is required for everyone over the age of 5 .
+This is a PHO and City policy and not something that each individual facility can control.
 When off the field of play (i.e. in the change rooms, washroom, or other parts of the facility), masks must be worn properly at all times.

 - Team officials: Are required to wear masks at all times, except when on the ice.
 Masks must also be worn on the bench and scoring area.